 You are considered an international transfer applicant if you:

-- Require a ‘F visa’ to study at Cal State LA; and
+- Require a ‘F visa’ (or I-20) to study at Cal State LA; and

 - Attempted college coursework after high school graduation, but have not completed a Bachelor’s degree.